About 20 years ago, I developed panic disorder.

-I learned a lot about health and healing, and became a healer through this process.
-Constantly worrying about my own death also led me to the realization of my true nature; that is, I experienced what’s often referred to as “spiritual enlightenment.”
+I learned a lot about health and healing, which allowed me to help others.
+Constantly worrying about my own death also led me to the realization of my true nature.

-One day I learned that this is the role of the shaman: to go back and forth through this tunnel.
-I came to appreciate the whole experience, even though, to this day, it still brings up the physical and mental discomfort that we call “fear.”
+One day I learned that this is what the shamans do: go back and forth through this tunnel on purpose.
+I came to appreciate the whole experience, even though I do not enjoy it one bit.

 It wasn’t so bad, was it?